 - Collaboration functions – to make sure that your project runs smoothly.
 You need to be able to communicate effectively with all team members.
 Leave feedback, notes, comments, screenshots and tags, all in one place.

 - Direct website translation – just as it sounds, this will speed up your website localization project.
 If your translation management software doesn’t allow your translators to type directly onto your website, you’re slowing down your workflow.
 Remember the point about lengthy emails and piles of spreadsheets?
 Just think how awesome it would be if all that work could go right onto the site!
 Your translators and programmers could collaborate over one software!

 - Translation Memory – to speed up your projects and record any frequently used terms.
 Your translation memory will also save all changes and let you look up older versions with ease.
 Cut down repetitive manual tasks for all.

 Your translation management software will act as a project manager and coordinator at once.
-When you have all your team members working in harmony, you’re far more likely to get your website localized faster and with lower cost.
+When you have all your team members working in harmony, you’re far more likely to get your website localized faster and at lower cost.

 7. Internationalize Your Website